jameskelly33/Flag-Quiz-MSProject2/README.md

   });
 ```

-* The compare function was taken from an answer to this [stckoverflow post](https://stackoverflow.com/questions/1129216/sort-array-of-objects-by-string-property-value).
+* The compare function was taken from an answer to this [stackoverflow post](https://stackoverflow.com/questions/1129216/sort-array-of-objects-by-string-property-value).

 ### Content